Welcome to Our Blog on the Camino Portuguese

 The Castelo sits on a tall hill that overlooks the port city of Lisbon.
 Due to its strategic location, the hill has been occupied since the 8th century BC, and the first fortification was erected there in the 1st century BC.

 Throughout history, the site has been occupied by the Phoenicians, Carthaginians, Romans, and Moors.
-In 1147 fell under Portuguese occupation during the Siege of Lisbon, and during the 12th century it served as a royal palace, military barracks, and home to national treasures.
+In 1147 fell under Portuguese occupation during the Siege of Lisbon, and during the 12th century, it served as a royal palace, military barracks, and home to national treasures.
 Today it is a museum, national monument, and tourist attraction.

-The remains of the royal palace are located in one corner, and now offer a multimedia show explaining the history of Lisbon, as well as an outdoor cafe.
+The remains of the royal palace are located in one corner and now offer a multimedia show explaining the history of Lisbon, as well as an outdoor cafe.
 At the other end of the walled fortress are the remains of the medieval castle, with its high walled courtyard and ten tall towers.
 Visitors can climb a series of staircases and walk along the tops of the walls connecting the towers.
 The panoramic view from atop the walls was fantastic, but the tight walkways were very crowded.

 We spent several hours wandering around the Castelo, exploring the walls and towers, enjoying the views out over the city, and absorbing the rich character, atmosphere, and history of the place.

-Eventually we ended up at the outdoor cafe, sitting under the shade of the trees and enjoying a cold drink and pastry, while watching half a dozen Indian Peafowl displaying for the females in the nearby trees.
-Although these birds are not native to Portugal, we couldn't help but admire their iridescent plumage and great shivering dances, and marveling that such impressive but impractical plumage could evolve.
+Eventually, we ended up at the outdoor cafe, sitting under the shade of the trees and enjoying a cold drink and pastry, while watching half a dozen Indian Peafowl displaying for the females in the nearby trees.
+Although these birds are not native to Portugal, we couldn't help but admire their iridescent plumage and great shivering dances, and marvel that such impressive but impractical plumage could evolve.

 We were very excited to see and photograph a few other bird species while at the Castelo as well, including a European Greenfinch and a Short-toed Creeper that was busily feeding insects to its young in a nest box fixed to the side of a young pine.